Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Discussions and conclusions

-\tb{Finally, we discuss the potential observational prospects and future directions related to our work.
+Finally, we discuss the potential observational prospects and future directions related to our work.
 We have extensively studied the mass fallback rates, which are expected to mimic light curves, as well as the gravitational wave signals, to find out the possible observational signatures due to coupled rotation.
-We find that coupled rotation can influence the fallback rate, such as by ``broadening'' of the fallback curves due to increased debris mass and amplifying the second peak (see the Right panels of Figures \ref{fig.RBH1}, \ref{fig.RWD}, \ref{fig.RBHRWD1}), although the effects are weak.
+We find that coupled rotation can influence the fallback rate, such as by ``broadening'' of the fallback curves due to increased debris mass and amplifying the second peak (see the right panels of Figures \ref{fig.RBH1}, \ref{fig.RWD}, \ref{fig.RBHRWD1}), although the effects are weak.
 However, distinguishing the presence of black hole spin from the most bound debris return time and late-time fallback rate change is challenging, as similar behaviour is produced for both coupled BH-WD rotation and spinning WDs.
 On the other hand, GW signals are less affected by WD spin, making it difficult to infer spin-related details from these observations.
-While our current findings indicate that observable signatures due to coupled rotation are probably minimal, more detailed analyses considering some extreme scenarios could provide deeper insights.
-For example, scenarios involving pericenter distances close to the event horizon, and more rapidly rotating stellar objects might amplify the effects found in this paper.
-Note that such high-spinning stars could result from repeated close encounters that push the break-up fraction near unity.
-Further studies in this direction possibly incorporating General Relativistic fluid dynamics in SPH are essential to decipher the effects of rotation on observables in these extreme cases.}
+While our current findings indicate that observable signatures due to coupled rotation are not large in the parameter regime that we consider, more detailed analyses considering some extreme scenarios could provide deeper insights.
+For example, while closer pericenter distances to the event horizon may not significantly amplify the observable effects due to relativistic influences, increasing the stellar rotation could markedly alter the results presented in this paper.
+This is particularly relevant in scenarios where the star has been spun up to near break-up velocities, which could occur in binary systems through repeated close encounters, as described by \cite{Coughlin2017}.
+Further studies in this direction, possibly incorporating general relativistic fluid dynamics within the numerical framework, are essential to deciphering the effects of rotation on observables in these extreme cases.